Donald L. Ritter: Academic and private work

-From 1967 to 1968, Ritter was a National Academy of Sciences scientific exchange fellow at the Baikov Institute of Metallurgy and Materials Science at the Academy of Sciences of the Soviet Union in Moscow, then the Soviet Union's highest scientific institution whose president Mstislav Keldysh was an engineer in the Soviet space program and member of the Central Committee of the Communist Party of the Soviet Union and the Supreme Soviet of the Soviet Union.
+From 1967 to 1968, Ritter was a National Academy of Sciences scientific exchange fellow at the Baikov Institute of Metallurgy and Materials Science at the Academy of Sciences of the Soviet Union in Moscow, which was then the Soviet Union's highest scientific institution.
+The Academy of Science's president Mstislav Keldysh was an engineer in the Soviet space program and a member of the Central Committee of the Communist Party of the Soviet Union and the Supreme Soviet of the Soviet Union.

-In 1968, Ritter returned to the U.S., where he became an assistant professor at Cal Poly and a contract consultant for General Dynamics in Pomona, California, from 1968 to 1969.
+In 1968, Ritter returned to the U.S., where he became an assistant professor at Cal Poly and a contract consultant for General Dynamics in Pomona, California.

 In 1969, he returned to Lehigh University in Bethlehem, Pennsylvania, as a metallurgy faculty member and the university's assistant to the vice president.
 In 1976, he was appointed manager of Lehigh University's research program development, serving in this capacity and as an engineering consultant to private industry until 1979.

 U.S. House of Representatives

-In 1979, Ritter announced his candidacy Congress in the Pennsylvania's 15th congressional district.
+In 1979, Ritter announced his candidacy for Congress in the Pennsylvania's 15th congressional district.
 Ritter prevailed in a five-way primary for the Republican nomination, and then went on to upset 16-year incumbent Democrat Fred B. Rooney to represent Pennsylvania's 15th Congressional District in the 96th United States Congress and in six consecutive Congresses, holding the seat for seven terms, or 14 years.

-Ritter represented the Lehigh Valley region of Pennsylvania, including the cities of Allentown, Bethlehem, and Easton, which included a hybrid constituency of both heavy manufacturing companies and employees and a substantial university and college constituency.
+Ritter represented the Lehigh Valley region of eastern Pennsylvania, which includes the cities of Allentown, Bethlehem, and Easton, and has hybrid economy of both heavy manufacturing companies and employees and a substantial university and college constituency.

 U.S. House Committees

-In the U.S. House of Representatives, Ritter ultimately rose to become a senior member of two influential committees, the Committee on Energy and Commerce and the Committee on Science and Technology.
-On both committees and in his legislative initiatives and voting record, Ritter led an effort to bring greater science to the politicized debate over environmental and energy regulation.
-He was often referred to by peers as the "scientist-congressman" because he was one of the doctoral or Sc.D.-level scientists in history to serve in the U.S. Congress.
+In the U.S. House of Representatives, Ritter rose to become a senior member of two influential committees, the Committee on Energy and Commerce and the Committee on Science and Technology.
+On both committees and in his legislative initiatives and voting record, Ritter led an effort to bring a greater scientific approach to the politicized debate over environmental and energy regulation.
+He was often referred to by peers as the "scientist-congressman" because he was one of the few Ph.D. or Sc.D.-level scientists in history to serve in the United States Congress.

 Trade policies

-Ritter supported free markets and small government policies, though he cast several trade votes in favor of his district's steel and apparel industries, both of which were beginning to lose global market share to mostly Asia-based foreign competitors who were benefiting from government subsidies, limited regulatory constraints, low wages, and other practices.
+Ritter supported free markets and small government policies, though he also cast several trade votes in favor of his district's steel and apparel industries, both of which were then beginning to lose global market share to mostly Asia-based foreign competitors who were benefiting from government subsidies, limited regulatory constraints, low wages, and other practices.
 At the same time, Ritter supported the North American Free Trade Agreement, which was debated and passed the House in 1993.